DataKind-DC/ifes-elections/README.md

 3. [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this repository.
 4. Submit a [pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) with your work.

-Be sure not to skip step one; on Slack you can meet the team, get on our meeting schedule, and determine how your interests fit our priorities.
+On Slack you can meet the team, get on our meeting schedule, and determine how your interests fit our priorities.

 ## Team